Book banning in the United States (2021–present): Reactions

+TikTok has been one of the most prominent social media platforms for protesting book bans, driven by its active BookTok community.
+Videos on BookTok share banned book lists, encourage participation in #BannedBooksWeek, and share stories from librarians, students, and authors.
+These viral videos primarily affect readers’ emotions, making reading feel like activism rather than directly influencing legislation.
+In Belton, Texas, one middle school librarian went viral on TikTok after posting a video about being told to take down her banned book display after receiving complaints from parents.
+The video sparked protests at the school board and corresponding backlash from students defending the librarian.
+"It's not about taking away a [parent’s] autonomy," said the librarian in her first video.
+"Your kid definitely does not have to read those books.
+However, this is an opportunity to bring awareness, information and knowledge to kids when they might not otherwise have it."
+Although social media users post on both sides of the argument, platforms are generally more effective for those against censorship because they allow students to easily share their personal experiences with banned books in schools.

 Several commentators argued it is hypocritical for conservative pundits and politicians to support banning books that may make students feel uncomfortable after a period of strongly criticizing "cancel culture".
 Adam Szetela of Newsweek opined that both the right and the left are "guilty" of banning books, citing the ban of To Kill a Mockingbird in California schools, Dr. Seuss' books being pulled from libraries and bookstores, and videos of liberals burning Harry Potter books.
 Angela Haupt of The Washington Post also noted efforts by Democratic politicians and liberal parents to ban books for containing racist language, racial slurs and "white savior" characters, including Adventures of Huckleberry Finn, To Kill a Mockingbird and Of Mice and Men.
 Katherine Mangu-Ward of Reason noted that the ALA's list of challenged and banned books "suggests book banners lean right—with an increasing emphasis on books with queer themes or characters, for example—though book challenges come from across the spectrum of political opinion and aesthetic preference.", but added that "It's debatable whether the list's bias is an artifact of the collectors' concerns or simply a reflection of an underlying reality."
 Kyle Smith of National Review accused the media of a double standard when labeling the removal of Maus from the McMinn County, Tennessee school curriculum by the school board as a "ban", while not using the same label for when To Kill a Mockingbird was removed from required curriculum by a school board in Washington State.